 DAW: Ableton Live Lite, Pro Tools First Creative Pack

-Focusrite and particularly Focusrite audio interfaces have had a solid reputation on the audio market over the years.
+Focusrite and particularly Focusrite audio interfaces have had a solid reputation in the audio market over the years.
 The Focusrite Scarlett 2i2 Studio (3rd Gen) is an upgrade from the 2nd generation model.
 The Focusrite Scarlett 2i2 Studio (3rd Gen) studio bundles include the Scarlett 2i2 audio interface that is an upgrade of the previous model.
-The bundle also comes with a Scarlett CM235 MKIII cardioid microphone, HP60 MKIII closed-back studio headphones, an XLR cable, and lastly, some audio recording software and plugins.
+The bundle also comes with a Scarlett CM235 MKIII cardioid microphone, HP60 MKIII closed-back studio headphones, XLR cables, and some audio recording software and plugins.

-Everything about the Focusrite Scarlett 2i2 Recording Bundle works well and easily.
-Set up is very easy, and there are also many tutorials you can use to set up with Mac or PC for either of the DAWs included (Both Ableton live and ProTools first).
-The Version of the DAWs are limited but offers a good starting point.
-Should you want the full versions, you can upgrade later.
+Everything about the Focusrite Scarlett 2i2 Home Recording Bundle works without any issues.
+The initial setup is very easy, and there are also many tutorials you can use to set it up with Mac or PC for either of the DAWs included (Both Ableton live and ProTools first).
+The version of the DAWs is limited but offers a good starting point.
+However, should you want the full versions, you can always upgrade later on.

 The Scarlet 2i2 studio audio interface is compact, and the build quality is very good for the price.
-The unit comes with 2 XLR inputs, 2 1/4″ TSR analog outputs, 1/4″ headphone output, and a USB-C port upgrade from the previous USB B connector.
+The unit comes with combo inputs of 2 XLR ports, 2 1/4″ TSR analog outputs, 1/4″ headphone output, and a USB-C port upgrade from the previous USB Type-B connector.
 The interface also comes with a new ‘Air Preamp feature’ for a brighter and more spacious sound.
-The latency is also very low, which is evident when recording vocals and monitoring through the headphones.
+The almost zero latency feature is very noticeable when listening to vocals via monitoring headphones.

-The Scarlett CM235 MKIII microphone included feels sturdy and has a good quality to it.
-It comes with a stand mount that has threads to attach the microphone.
-However, the stand mount has no shock mount, which makes the microphone susceptible to noise and interference.
-A mic stand also needs to complete the setup.
-The headphone included, the HP60 MKIII is are nicely padded and feel comfortable.
-The headphone is rated studio-reference by Focusrite, and they seem to do the job just well.
-The design of the headphone has an ATH-M20x or MDR7506 style.
+The Scarlett CM235 MKIII condenser microphone feels sturdy and has a good quality to it.
+It comes with a stand mount that has threads to attach to the microphone.
+However, the stand has no shock-proof mount, which makes the microphone susceptible to noise and interference.
+A mic stand is not included in the package, so you might need to invest in one to complete your setup.
+The included headphones, the HP60 MKIII are nicely padded and feel comfortable.
+These headphones are rated for studio reference by Focusrite, and they seem to do the job just fine.
+The overall design of the headphone takes on the style of an ATH-M20x or MDR7506.

-Overall, the Focusrite Scarlett 2i2 Recording Bundle is one of the best if you are looking to set up a small studio in your home.
-The overall studio bundle holds its own against the competition in terms of the overall quality and features.
-The audio interface, microphone, headphones are all solid, sound good, and set up is very easy for beginners with guides from Focusrite.
+The overall studio bundle holds its own against the competition in terms of overall quality and features.
+The audio interface, (which is compatible with both Mac and PC) microphone and pair of headphones are all solid, they sound good, and the initial setup is very easy for beginners, especially since there are various guides from Focusrite.

 In the Package: M-Audio AIR 192|4 interface, Nova black condenser microphone, shock mount, XLR cable, and hdh40 headphones